getHashSet/Liri-Bot/README.md

 ## npm

+npm common commands used in this project -

+`npm init` `npm install`

 Before launching the project perform the following commands and update the keys to access the corresponding information for omdb and Spotify.
 (See [API key section](#api-keys)).

 ```javascript